jeremiahlukus/dotvim/README.md

 # dotvim
-holds my vim profile
+holds my vim profile  and my bash profile

-BACK UP YOUR .vim AND .vimrc THE FIRST FEW LINES DELEATE THEM!!
+BACK UP YOUR .vim AND .vimrc THE FIRST FEW LINES DELETE THEM!!

 I highly recommend you go https://www.iterm2.com/ and use this terminal.
 You can use Mac's built in terminal if you want to.